Bathe in a Hot Spring for Free!

 2. Wai-O-Tapu / The Bridge

 Geothermal activity gets a bit crazy in Rotorua.
 So this is just one of several natural hot pools around the city.
 Check out where else you can take a hot dip in the 5 Free Natural Hot Pools in Rotorua.
-Wai-O-Tapu / The Bridge hot springs can be found under the road bridge just outside the Wai-O-Tapu Geothermal Park about 30km south of Rotorua just off State Highway 5.
+Wai-O-Tapu / The Bridge hot springs can be found under the road bridge just outside the Wai-O-Tapu Geothermal Park about 30km (19 miles) south of Rotorua just off State Highway 5.

 Location: Rotorua, North Island